Our Symptom checker provides clinical advice on what to do next based on your symptoms.

 Having pre-diabetes does not mean you will necessarily develop type 2 diabetes, but you will have a higher risk than if you had normal glucose levels.

 There are many types of diabetes medicine including insulin, metformin and sulphonylureas.
 There's no one-size-fits-all medicine for diabetes.

 Diabetes screening tests

-Trusted information about diabetes testing and monitoring, blood sugar testing equipment and ketone testing equipment can be found on this page.
+Information about devices for diabetes testing and monitoring, blood sugar and ketone testing equipment can be found on this page.